Saint Paul & Minnesota Foundation

 - Decision Timeline: Decisions typically made within one week

-Building Community Capacity Grants (Transitional; invitation-only for 2025)
+Building Community Capacity Grants (Invitation-only transitional period)

 - Focus: Community-identified priorities in East Metro (Dakota, Ramsey, Washington counties)